 Cancer treatment and researchers are the top offenders, according to the list.
 Dana-Farber Cancer Institute takes the top spot.
-In 2014, the charity brought in $403 million, but didn’t disclose any of the requested information from BBB GWA to determine a charity’s dependability.
+In 2014, the charity brought in $403 million.
+But it didn’t disclose any of the requested information from BBB WGA to determine a charity’s dependability.

 “We know that publicly-available financial information is simply not enough for BBB WGA to evaluate a charity’s trustworthiness,” Taylor says.
 “Which is why we evaluate charities on 20 unique standards that also examine a charity’s governance, results reporting and fund-raising practices, among other issues.”

 In second place is Fred Hutchinson Cancer Research Center, bringing in $353 million in the 2014 fiscal year but refusing to share how donor money is being spent.
 Teach For America is third, with a $295 million haul.

 Are you less likely to donate to a charity if you aren’t sure where the money goes?
 Turns out most have groups in mind already, but you may not know how those organizations spend your money.